TWIN BEACHES BRANCH

 North Beach, Maryland

-Located in an active beach community on the eastern shores of Maryland, the new Twin Beaches branch replaces an existing building in a nearby shopping plaza that the bustling community has outgrown.
-This highly flexible and multi-purpose branch is being built for a rapidly growing community whose population and resultant needs change according to season.
+Located in an active beach community on the eastern shores of Maryland, the new Twin Beaches branch replaces an existing building in a nearby shopping plaza that this bustling community has outgrown.
+A new highly flexible and multi-purpose branch is being built for a rapidly growing community whose population and resultant needs change according to season.

 The new branch, providing nearly four times the space than the library it replaces, has generated much interest in the community.
 Design elements reflect the existing coastal community while creating a distinct destination for travelers to the region.
 With the boardwalk only a block away, the library anticipates increased foot traffic from beach goers.
 A ground level return box and pick-up lockers in the vestibule will provide patrons with easy access.